mkm29/stockula/docs/troubleshooting.md

 **Q: Can I run Stockula on a server without a display?** A: Yes, set `NO_COLOR=1` environment variable or use JSON output format for headless operation.
 Ensure TimescaleDB is accessible from your server environment.

-**Q: How do I migrate from an older SQLite-based Stockula?** A: The migration to pure TimescaleDB with consolidated architecture is complete.
+**Q: How do I set up TimescaleDB for Stockula?** A: Stockula uses a pure TimescaleDB implementation with consolidated architecture.
 Use the single DatabaseManager for all operations.
-See `docs/timescaledb_migration.md` for architecture details and migration history.
+See `docs/development/database.md` for architecture details and setup instructions.

 For additional help, check the [GitHub Issues](https://github.com/mkm29/stockula/issues) page or create a new issue with your specific problem.